kantord/SeaGOAT/docs/server.md

-In this output, you can also see information about where databases/caches related to your projects are stored. `globalCache` is the parent folder of all the cache directories, and withing each server, you can find an attribute called `cacheLocation` which contains the path to the cache directory for each different type of cache associated with that project.
+In this output, you can also see information about where databases/caches related to your projects are stored. `globalCache` is the parent folder of all the cache directories, and within each server, you can find an attribute called `cacheLocation` which contains the path to the cache directory for each different type of cache associated with that project.